iobroker-community-adapters/ioBroker.shelly/docs/en/ble-devices.md

 Devices status of all known BLE-Devices will be collected in `shelly.0.ble.<macAddress>`. *Feel free to change the name of the device object to identify the device.*

+Requirements:

+- A custom script (see below) on the Shelly Gen2 Device (copy/paste)
+- Shelly BLU device (encryption must be disabled!)
+- Adapter-Version > 6.6.0

 ## Example Payloads

 **Shelly BLU Button 1**